TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 Please check my code here:- https://github.com/TanishkaMarrott/AWS-EKS-TF/tree/main'

-## _Non-functional aspects - Key Design Considerations - TF Configurations_
+## _Key Design Considerations - TF Configurations_

 For the `vpc` module:-

-### _Multi-AZ NAT Gateway Setup:-_
+### _Multi-AZ NAT Gateway Setup + Multi-AZ Workere Node Deployment:-_

 In this architecture, we've deployed three NATs each with its own Elastic IP, to ensure high availability and fault tolerance.

 We can thus ensure that our architecture can withstand an AZ Failure, If one NAT gateway would become unavailable due to some issue in an AZ, we can still route outbound traffic to the internet, ensuring contoinuous access to our resources.
+Also, failure/otage of an AZ does not impact the availability of our application, hence fault-tolerant.

 ▶ High Availability + Fault Tolerance =👍